deanmtownsley/Flash-X-snia-stage/README.md

-# Flash-X

-A Multiphysics Scientific Software System
+# Flash-X, a Multiphysics Scientific Software System

 Flash-X is a highly composable multiphysics software system that can be used to simulate physical phenomena in several scientific